UrbsLab/STREAMLINE/README.md

 ```

 ### Checking Phase Completion
 After running any of Phases 1-10 a 'phase-complete' file is automatically generated for each job run locally or in parallel.
-Users can confirm that all jobs for that phase have been completed by running the phase command again, this time with the argument '-c'.
+Users can confirm that all jobs for that phase have been completed by running the phase command again, this time with the argument `-c`.
 Any incomplete jobs will be listed, or an indication of successful completion will be returned.

-For example, after running ModelMain.py, the following command can be given to check whether all jobs have been completed.
+For example, after running `ModelMain.py`, the following command can be given to check whether all jobs have been completed.
 ```
-python ModelMain.py --out-path /myoutputpath/output --exp-name hcc_test -c
+python ModelMain.py --out-path /myoutputpath --exp-name hcc_test -c
 ```

 ### Phase Details (Run Parameters and Additional Examples)
 Here we review the run parameters available for each of the 11 phases and provide some additional run examples.
+We remind users that the parameter names described for the above notebooks sometimes different than the argument names when using STREAMLINE from the command-line (for brevity).
 The additional examples illustrate how to flexibly adapt STREAMLINE to user needs.
 All examples below assume that class and instance labels set to default values for simplicity.
-Run parameters that are necessary to set are marked as 'MANDATORY' under 'default'.
+Run parameters that are necessary to set are marked as 'MANDATORY' under 'Default Value'.

 #### Phase 1: Exploratory Analysis
-Run parameters for ExploratoryAnalysisMain.py:
+Run parameters for `ExploratoryAnalysisMain.py`:

 | Argument | Description | Default Value |
 |:-------- |:---------------------  | ----------- |